rchm4tPS/TekProJava_Fund/10_02_2022/README.md

-# Repositori Tugas Teknik Pemrograman
+# Sub-Repositori Tugas Teknik Pemrograman
 <h2> Minggu ke-dua </h2>

-This repository here consists of 6 (six) main folders, each folder starts by the name "Problem_" followed by the number of question asked.
+This sub-repository here consists of 6 (six) main folders, each folder starts by the name "Problem_" followed by the number of question asked.
 In each folder, there are 2 (two) main folder:
 <li> src, to keep the .java file (some folder also keep the .class files here)
 <li> javadoc, to keep the documentation files